 Descendants of the dukes of Song fought for the domination within the small state: the families Hua 華, Yue 樂, Lao 老, Huang 皇 (descendants of Duke Dai 宋戴公, r.
 799-766), Yu 魚, Dang 蕩, Lin 鱗 and Xiang 向 (descendants of Duke Huan 宋桓公, r.
 681-651).
 In the permanent power struggles only the families Yue and Huang survived the Spring and Autumn period.

 During the reign of King Ding of Zhou 周定王 (r.
-607-586) the southern ruler King Zhuang of Chu 楚莊王 (r.
-613-591) advanced his armies as far as the valley of the River Luo in the pursuit of the Rong tribes of Luhun 陸渾.
+607-586), the southern ruler King Zhuang of Chu 楚莊王 (r.
+613-591) advanced his armies as far as the valley of River Luo in the pursuit of the Rong tribes of Luhun 陸渾.
 The king of Chu used this situation pay a visit the king of Zhou, but King Ding only sent Prince Man 滿 ("Royal Grandson Man" 王孫滿) to confer with the semi-barbarian king of Chu.
 They talked about the so-called "nine tripods" (jiuding 九鼎) erected in the capital that symbolized the nine regions of the kingdom of Zhou.